kfinn6561/photosharesite-documentation/Backend/Endpoints.md

 ### Action
 1. Upload file to S3
-2. Get publicly accessible url of file
+2. Get ARN and publicly accessible url of file
 3. Call InsertFile in DB

 ### Output